AI Agent

 Architecture

-System Initiative ships a preconfigured version of Claude Code as a GitHub repository.
-It integrates with our MCP Server running inside a Docker container.
-It also contains a small amount of context to help the agent perform well.
+System Initiative ships a preconfigured version of Claude Code.
+It integrates with our MCP Server and it also contains a small amount of context to help the agent perform well.

 No AI Agent is deterministic - ask it to perform the same task twice, and it is likely to perform it slightly differently each time.
 That's okay!
 System Initiative provides the deterministic layer to manage your infrastructure, and many tools to ensure you get precisely what you want out of the system.